-The Port of Oakland's commercial real estate tenants create significant economic impact to the Oakland and Bay Area economy, creating 6,052 total direct, induced and indirect jobs.
-These 82 tenants and subtenants further add \$358.8 million of personal wages and salaries to the local economy and contribute \$43.5 million of tax revenue to the state and local governments.
-Approximately 25.9 percent of the 3,500 directly employed individuals reside in the City of Oakland and another 40.8 percent live in other parts of Alameda County.
+The Port of Oakland's commercial real estate tenants create significant economic impact to the Oakland and Bay Area economy, creating 7,104 total direct, induced, and indirect jobs.
+These 103 tenants and subtenants further add \$533.4 million of personal wages and salaries to the local economy and contribute \$72.6 million of tax revenue to the state and local governments.
+Approximately 28.7 percent of the 3,870 directly employed individuals reside in the city of Oakland and another 40.6 percent live in other parts of Alameda County.

-Key job generators of the Port of Oakland's Commercial Real Estate Division include offices, distribution facilities, restaurants, government agencies (primarily City of Oakland offices) and hotels.
-When evaluating existing or potential real estate tenants or opportunities, it is necessary to consider not only the job creation potential but the average wages and salaries paid, as well as the purchases that the tenant will likely make from the local economy.
-The model that has been developed by Martin Associates as part of this study is designed to assist the Port of Oakland in evaluating the impacts of both existing, as well as potential, real estate tenants.
+Key job generators of the Port of Oakland's Commercial Real Estate Division include offices, distribution facilities, restaurants, government agencies (primarily City of Oakland) and hotels.
+When evaluating existing or potential real estate tenants or opportunities, it is necessary to consider not only the job creation potential, but the average wages and salaries paid, as well as the purchases that the tenant will likely make from the local economy.
+The Port's commercial real estate division continues transforming former industrial land into vibrant new developments through private investment.
+Defunct warehouses, parking lots, and vacant lots are being converted to hotels, offices, shops, restaurants, residences, along the San Francisco Bay and Oakland Estuary.
+This economic study suggests that the continued investment in Commercial Real Estate will result in further job, income, and tax growth for the Oakland area.